 • Strength training enhances muscle metabolism and overall health.

-See also How many calories in a can of sweet corn
+See also How many calories for jump rope

 Understanding the intricate relationship between muscles and metabolism emphasizes the importance of incorporating regular physical activity, particularly strength training, into our lifestyle.
 By building and preserving muscle mass, we can optimize our metabolic function, support weight management efforts, and improve overall health and well-being.